Flying Footless: A Manual for Coaches Wanting to Welcome the Disability Community

 Erin and Vanessa met at Circus Sessions in Toronto in 2016.
 They were under mentorship through Adèll Nodé-Langlois to create a unique piece together using their leg attachments.
 Erin, a professional acrobat and aerialist, is a double below knee amputee who uses various leg attachments on floor and in air.
 Vanessa is a professional acrobat and aerialist who experiments in these fields using stilts.
 The results of their collaborations were so well received that they immediately created their collective “LEGacy Circus” and have been performing, researching and developing their full length show for the past two years.

 LEGacy Circus is in the process of making all shows more accessible to blind and partially-sighted audiences (and in general).
-These videos do not currently have audio description and we apologize.
+Our videos do not currently have audio description and we apologize.
 We strongly believe in access for all.
 We are currently researching creative audio description.

 Vanessa has 15 years experience coaching all ages in theatre, clown, beginner&intermediate acrobatics, act creation, and stage presence.
 With a degree in Theatre and Music performance, and 15 years professional performance and instructor positions, Vanessa brings a great deal of insight into theatrical and circus related stage arts.
 Vanessa works with students of all abilities and has a keen understanding of social outreach based workshops and adaptable acrobatics alongside Erin.